Koushikphy/Koushikphy.github.io/_pages/about.md

 ---
-permalink: /about/
 title: "About Me"
+permalink: /
 ---

 Hi there.
 I'm Koushik Naskar.
 I'm a PhD student in School of Chemical Sciences, Indian Association for the Cultivation of Science.
 I love learning about technologies and building tools to automate stuff.
+Check out the [Projects page](/) to know more about my works